 In the fall of 1996, Mason Companies embarked on its initial venture of offering revolving credit as a method of payment in the Mason Easy-Pay Catalog.
 Mason Easy-Pay offered a credit payment plan for customers to purchase shoes over time.
 This tapped a new source of direct mail buyers who were accustomed to purchasing on a revolving credit plan.

 With the success of Mason Easy-Pay, the Company further developed its credit offerings with the Massey’s Credit catalog in 2002, the K. Jordan women’s apparel catalog in late 2006, and Stoneberry, a general merchandise catalog in 2010.

 For the local shoppers, the Company has a retail presence in downtown Chippewa Falls.
 The Mason Shoe Store sells footwear and women’s apparel items and offers every Mason catalog product as well as a “store only” selection of footwear.

 In October 2003, ninety-nine years of footwear manufacturing in Chippewa Falls came to an end when the plant closed.
 This was a result of increased competition of foreign sourcing and continued reduction of market share because of pricing competition from lower cost offshore manufacturers of footwear.

-As a result of Mason’s growth over the past 100+ years, we are referred to as the largest mail order footwear company in the World and are the 150th largest e-commerce retailer in the U.S. Today Mason’s catalog business includes: Auditions, Maryland Square, BA Mason, Masseys Credit, Mason Easy-Pay, K.Jordan, Stoneberry, Figi’s Gifts in Good Taste, Figi’s Gallery and an internet only site – ShoeMall.com.
+As a result of Mason’s growth over the past 100+ years, we are referred to as the largest mail order footwear company in the World and are the 150th largest e-commerce retailer in the U.S. Today Mason’s catalog business includes: Auditions, Maryland Square, BA Mason, Masseys Credit, Mason Easy-Pay, K.Jordan, Stoneberry, Figi’s Gifts in Good Taste, Figi’s Gallery, Birchland Market and an internet only site – ShoeMall.com.

-Mason Companies has made a long-term commitment to its customers, employees and the Chippewa Falls community and today employs over 450 people.
+Mason Companies has made a long-term commitment to its customers, employees, and the community and today employs over 1,000 people.
 We have enjoyed over 100 successful years and look forward to a prosperous future.